Prinzhorn/skrollr-menu/README.md

 //The options (second parameter) are all optional.
 The values shown are the default values. skrollr.menu.init(s, {
-	animate: true, //skrollr will smoothly animate to the new position using `animateTo`.
+	//skrollr will smoothly animate to the new position using `animateTo`.
+	animate: true,

+	//The easing function to use.
+	easing: 'sqrt'

-	duration: 500, //How long the animation should take in ms.
+	//How long the animation should take in ms.
-	easing: 'sqrt' //The easing function to use.
+	duration: function(currentTop, targetTop) {
+		//By default, the duration is hardcoded at 500ms. return 500;

+		//But you could calculate a value based on the current scroll position (`currentTop`) and the target scroll position (`targetTop`).
+		//return Math.abs(currentTop - targetTop) * 10;
+	},
 });
 ```